AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 series1.markers().size(10);
 ```

-This sample shows how you can configure a marker in a single point:
+This sample shows how you can configure markers in particular points:

 {sample}BCT\_General\_Settings\_02{sample}